New York obtains student loan debt relief fraud settlements

 In the lawsuit, James accused 13 defendants of fraud and violating consumer protection laws, through such practices as promising loan forgiveness they could not deliver, and charging illegal upfront fees and excessive interest rates.

-The lawsuit began in September 2018 under James’ predecessor Barbara Underwood.
+The lawsuit began in September 2018 under James’ predecessor, Barbara Underwood.
 Twelve defendants have settled, resulting in $525,000 in restitution to consumers and more than $4 million in loan forbearance.
 The 13th defendant defaulted.

 Student loan debt outstanding in the United States totaled about $1.68 trillion in March, according to the Federal Reserve.